kofronpi/contracts-fr-en/src/en/cgv.md

 #### 3.2.1 Step 1 – Deliverable design

-The Customer provides information, data, and an optional bill of specifications necessary to the realization of the Deliverable. the Developer will therefore establish the architecture of the Deliverable with these elements accounted for.
+The Customer provides information, data, and an optional bill of specifications necessary to the realization of the Deliverable.
+The Developer will therefore establish the architecture of the Deliverable with these elements accounted for.
 Both parties can collaborate to modify specifications, but this time spent cannot be accounted for in the realization milestones.

 #### 3.2.2 Step 2 – Deliverable development

 When the Customer validates the architecture, the Developer will realize and develop the Deliverable.
-When the development and Quality Assurance phase ends, the Deliverable is delivered to the Customer in compliance with article 6 of this Document.
+When the development and quality assurance phase ends, the Deliverable is delivered to the Customer in compliance with article 6 of this Document.

 ### 3.3 Ad hoc methodology